Leigh Ryswyk: Football career

-Ryswyk, a Victorian by birth, moved to Queensland as a child and represented his adopted state in the 2003 Under 18 Championship.
-After impressing on the wing for Southport, he was elevated from the rookie list prior to the 2005 AFL season.
+After impressing on the wing for Southport, he was elevated from the rookie list prior to the 2005 AFL season and was one of only two Queenslanders invited to the AFL Draft Camp.

-AFL career
+AFL

-He made his debut in round 11, against Fremantle at Subiaco Oval and had four disposals, three of which were score assists in a convincing win for the Lions.
-A quad strain meant that he didn't retain his place for the next game and he made no further appearances.
-He was delisted at the end of the season.
+Ryswyk made his debut in round 11 in 2005, against Fremantle at Subiaco Oval.
+He had four disposals, three of which were score assists, in a convincing win for the Lions.

+A quad strain led to his being sidelined for 8 weeks, and he was delisted at the end of the season.